Maximum Welfare Allocations under Quantile Valuations: Unconstrained Allocations

-As previously mentioned, typical work on allocating indivisible items does not require allocations to be balanced.
-Thus, for completeness, we again explore welfare maximization, now over {\em all} allocations, beginning with utilitarian welfare.
-We find that while it is possible to give significantly better guarantees on \USW{}, compared to the balanced setting, maximum \ESW{} now becomes intractable for a large subset of the quantiles.
-Any omitted proofs are deferred to \cref{app:unbalanced}.
+Typical work on allocating indivisible items does not require allocations to be balanced.
+Further, there are many practical settings, such as online classrooms in distance education, where allocations need not be balanced.
+Thus, for completeness, we now turn to unconstrained allocation.
+We find that it is possible to give significantly better guarantees on \USW{}, compared to the balanced setting.
+In contrast, maximum \ESW{} now becomes intractable for a large subset of the quantiles.
+Omitted proofs are deferred to \cref{app:unbalanced}.